5 useful tips to help you avoid social media gaffes

 - Act responsibly

 Time and time again, the courts have reiterated that membership in a professional order is a privilege, not a right.
 This privilege comes with professional obligations that exceed those of the general population.
-In fact, as a CPA, you are specifically required by your Code of ethics to act responsibly to avoid damaging the profession’s reputation.
+In fact, as a CPA, you are required to act responsibly to avoid damaging the profession’s reputation.
+Remember that you must also at all times be prudent, professional and show restraint in using social media.

 - Know the limits of your skills